Jamie Shackleton: International career

 Shackleton received his first call-up to the England U20 squad for the 2019 Toulon Tournament as a replacement for Aston Villa's Easah Suliman and made his debut during the 3–2 defeat to Portugal on 4 June 2019.

 Style of play

 Shackleton can play as a central midfielder or as a right-back and left-back.
 Shackleton is known for his pace and high level fitness, with Joe Urquhart of the Yorkshire Evening Post writing that "his feet scarcely seem to touch the turf when he skims across it".

-Coaching
+Coaching career

 In October 2018, Shackleton revealed he was going to undertake his UEFA B Licence in coaching despite being only 19 years of age.